drinfernoo/repository.example/README.md

 `https://YOUR_USERNAME_HERE.github.io/REPOSITORY_NAME_HERE/repo/`

-# ADVACNED - How to set up for hosting without GitHub Pages
+# ADVANCED - How to set up for hosting without GitHub Pages

-If you want to host your Kodi repo on a different host besides GitHub Pages, follow all of the previous setup steps, except for changing the repository name and setting up GitHub Pages.
+If you want to host your Kodi repo on a different host besides GitHub Pages, simply download this repository as a `.zip`, and unzip it , rather than forking and cloning it.
+Continue to follow the rest of the setup procedure, except for the setting up of GitHub Pages.
 The only differences will be in your `addon.xml` file (lines 5-7), as it will need to reference yourhost, rather than GitHub:

 ```XML
 <info compressed="false">https://YOUR_HOST_URL_HERE/zips/addons.xml</info>